AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 >
 >Data Modeling is a very large field, as it is used when developing Relational Databases.
 There are many books, and online sources of information, available.
 >
->We will only consider the aspects that are of interest when modeling data for use with AEM.
+>We will only consider the aspects that are of interest when modeling data for use with AEM Headless.

 ## Data Modeling {#data-modeling}